 Violation of Parole

 The main object of Parole is the rehabilitation of the prisoner.
 Ant that is not getting successful every time. sometimes parolee does not return to prison and he violet the conditions of Parole.
 In such cases warrant issues against the prisoner and arrest him and bring him back to prison.
 And offered him an opportunity to plead for his defence.
 If he fails to justify his conduct in that case the Board sent him to serve the unexpired term of his sentence.
 If the prisoner during the Parole period commits any other offence.
 Then he has to face another trial for a new offence and punish him accordingly.
 And he shall not grant Parole next time.

 As per the Prisons Act, if a prisoner violates the conditions of Parole or furlough, he has committed the prison offence.
 And such parolee shall prosecute for Parole violation.

-Therefore, the release of a prisoner on Parole may help him solving his socio-psychological problems.
+Thus above is the answer to the what is meaning of Parole to the prisoner.
+Therefore the release of a prisoner on Parole may help him solving his socio-psychological problems.
 And make his social rehabilitation possible without much difficulty.
-Thus it is clear that Parole is a part of the aftercare program.
+Thus it is evidently clear that Parole is a part of the aftercare programme.
 And serves the purpose of resocialization of prisoners.
-It is not only more favorable to the social readjustment of the prisoners but also more conducive to their mental and physical health.
-And they get an opportunity to live in a free and normal life.
+It is not only more favourable to the social readjustment of the prisoners but also more conducive to their mental and physical health.
+And they get an opportunity to live a free and normal life.